GSA/fpki-guides/pages/fpki_truststores.md

 First, you will need to add a **Root CA certificate** to the **Domain Controller Trust Store**.
 Do this:

   1. Follow the steps in the previous section to download and install an **FCPCA Trust Anchor**.
-  2. Open a command-line prompt as an Administrator on the Forest Domain Controller.
+  2. Open a command-line prompt as an Administrator on the **Forest Domain Controller**.
   3. Type: **certutil –f –dspublish .crt2 RootCA**
   4. View the **Enterprise Trusted Root.**  Then, type: **certutil –viewstore –enterprise root**